Franken: Everyone should pay the same Social Security tax rate

 Franken, who is running against Iowa Republican U.S. Sen. Chuck Grassley in the Nov.
 8 election, told an audience in Cedar Rapids on Monday that he supports making all earnings subject to Social Security payroll taxes.

-Currently, workers and their employers are required to contributed 6.2 percent of wages to Social Security, up to $147,000 in wages.
+Currently, workers and their employers — as well as the self-employed — are required to contributed 6.2 percent of wages to Social Security, up to $147,000 in wages.
 The income threshold is adjusted annually.

 Removing the earnings cap will increase revenue and bring greater fairness to the system, Franken said.